andover-cs630/pages/stacks.md

 The basic operations to manipulate stacks are:

-- push(x): operation that takes an element x as an argument and inserts it onto the top of the stack.
+- `push(x)`: operation that takes an element x as an argument and inserts it onto the top of the stack.
-- pop(): operation that returns and removes the top element from the stack.
+- `pop()`: operation that returns and removes the top element from the stack.
-- peek(): operation that returns the top element of the stack.
+- `peek()`: operation that returns the top element of the stack.
-- isEmpty(): boolean that returns true if the stack is empty and false otherwise
+- `isEmpty()`: boolean that returns true if the stack is empty and false otherwise
-- size(): returns the size of stack.
+- `size()`: returns the size of stack.

 Additionally, some programming languages like Java already have a Stack implementation with [API documentation for viewing](https://docs.oracle.com/javase/10/docs/api/java/util/Stack.html).

 Stacks are used in computer programs to store memory and execute/manage recursive calls.

-When coding with stacks, keep in mind that trying to access an empty stack will return a Stack Underflow exception.
-Conversely, attempting to add an element to a full stack will return a Stack Overflow exception.
-The Stack Overflow exception may be familiar to you because of infinite loops.
+When coding with stacks, keep in mind that trying to access an empty stack will return a *Stack Underflow* exception.
+Conversely, attempting to add an element to a full stack will return a *Stack Overflow exception*.
+The *Stack Overflow* exception may be familiar to you because of infinite loops.
 The computer stores its memory in a stack, and when the stack has too many elements (resulting from an infinite loop), the stack overflows.

----

-## **S.2 Implementation**

 The two main ways to implement stacks are through Arrays or Linked Lists.

 **Array Implementation**

 ```java
 // Stack implementation with Arrays
 // We will use a stack of integers for this example